-Did you know that Johnny Appleseed Day is September 12th?
-Your kids can celebrate the holiday and practice learning the ABC’s with these fun Apple Alphabet Play Dough Mats!
+Did you know that Johnny Appleseed Day is March 11th?
+Your kids can celebrate the day and practice learning the ABC’s with these Apple Alphabet Play Dough Mats!

 Apple Alphabet Play Dough Mats:

 These themed play dough mats are not only fun but educational too.
 But, how does this activity help your kids develop their pre-reading skills?
 They will work on their letter knowledge by practicing letter formation and letter writing.

 As your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength.
 These skills are important for both pre-writers and pre-readers!

 Who Was Johnny Appleseed?